vesper-framework/vesper/docs/typescript/models-and-entities.md

 ```

 Model, that you want to store in the database is called "entity".
-For example, for this particular `Post` model you can define entity this way:
+For example, for this particular `Post` model you can define an entity:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column} from "typeorm";